thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

 ---
 title: [Set the relay host for SMTP (email)]
-tags: [tscli]
-keywords: email,SMTP,notification,"relay host"
-last_updated: tbd
+last_updated: 3/4/2020
-summary: "To enable alert emails, you'll need to set up a relay host for SMTP traffic."
+summary: "ThoughtSpot uses emails to send critical notifications to ThoughtSpot Support.
+A relay host for SMTP traffic routes the alert and notification emails coming from ThoughtSpot through an SMTP email server."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughtSpot uses emails for sending critical notifications to ThoughtSpot Support.
-A relay host for SMTP traffic routes the alert and notification emails coming from ThoughtSpot through an SMTP email server.
+## Configure using tscli

+Set up SMTP rules to send critical email notifications to ThoughtSpot Support.

-## Set up the relay Host
+### Set up the relay Host

 To set up a relay host: